Draupnir bot

 V. Ongoing Usage¶

 To protect your rooms, you need to invite @draupnir:your-server.com to each room you want it to moderate and assign it the admin role (power level 100).
+After that, Draupnir will automatically apply its moderation rules to the room.

-Please note that sometimes Draupnir may report errors like ‼ | Error while trying to redact messages for BAD_ACTOR in YOUR_ROOM: Error: ESOCKETTIMEDOUT — don’t worry, this is normal and happens when Draupnir attempts to process a large number of rules or messages at once.
+Please note that Draupnir sometimes may report errors like ‼ | Error while trying to redact messages for BAD_ACTOR in YOUR_ROOM: Error: ESOCKETTIMEDOUT.
+This happens when Draupnir attempts to process too many rules or messages at once.
+You do not have to worry about it, as it may happen just during the initialization and should not affect the ongoing moderation of your rooms.

 Policies¶